 - The defect must "substantially impair the use, market value, or safety of the vehicle."

-- During the first year of the warranty period, the manufacturer must have tried to resolve the defect at least 4 times or the buyer must have been unable to use the vehicle a total of 30 days, whichever is less, within the 1st year of the warranty.
+- The manufacturer must have tried to resolve the defect at least 4 times OR the buyer must have been unable to use the vehicle a total of 30 days, whichever comes first, during the first 12 months of the warranty.

 - The defect must not be caused by owner neglect, abuse, or unauthorized vehicle modifications.

 - The buyer must adhere to the manufacturer's informal dispute settlement or arbitration procedure, if there is one.

-If all of the above apply to you and you're the unlucky owner of a lemon, take the following steps:
+If all of the lemon law criteria above apply to you and you're the unlucky owner of a lemon, take the following steps: